ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 Part 1 of the document is provides guidelines for installing all the software necessary for data manipulation and aggregation into the requested format.
 The software used, R and RStudio, are available asfreeware.

-The document is designed to aid all users, regardless of their experience using R. The steps listed cover the installation of R and RStudio and detailed information will be providedtocoverallstagesoftheinstallationprocesstoensuresuccess.Dependingon yourskillsyoumightwanttojumpsomeofthesteps.Toensureconsistencyacrossall usersweadviseinstallingVMStoolsversion0.72.6Followingthesestepsshouldenable quick and simple processing of alldata.
+The document is designed to aid all users, regardless of their experience using R. The steps listed cover the installation of R and RStudio and detailed information will be provided to cover all stages of the installation process to ensure success.
+Depending on your skills you might want to jump some of the steps.
+To ensure consistency across all users we advise installing VMStoolsversion 0.76.
+Following these steps should enable quick and simple processing of all data.

-All the instructions and code below were tested in windows version newest than 7 and 8.
+All the instructions and code below were tested in windows versions newest than 7 and 8.
 However, if for any reason something is not working you can contact one of the members of our support team (emails at the end of the document).

-  1.
 ## Step 1: Installation of R

 (Where R is already installed (any 3.x.x 32 bits version) move to step 2)

-Completion of the first two steps of these guidelines is dependent on the user&#39;s computersecuritysetting.Ininstanceswhereadministratorprivilegeisrequiredthen pleaseaskamemberofyourIT/computersupportteamtorunthefirsttwostepsfor you.
+Completion of the first two steps of these guidelines is dependent on the users computer security setting.
+In instances where administrator privilege is required then please ask a member of your IT/computer support team to run the first two steps for you.

-So let&#39;s start by instaling R; click on the link below to download R version 4.1.2.
+So let's start by instaling R; click on the link below to download R version 4.1.2.

 [https://cran.r-project.org/](https://cran.r-project.org/)